harshitpaunikar1/retrieval-tool-use-assistant/.github/project-buildup-history.md

 - Task summary: Used the next day to keep the momentum going for Retrieval & Tool-Use Assistant.
 I was still piecing things together, so I focused on trying to collect examples, competitor references, and raw notes before choosing features and wrote down the stuff that looked important.
 At this stage nothing was fully locked, so I kept a rough list of things that looked useful and ignored the rest for now.
 The tricky bit was making the system sound realistic without pretending every edge case was solved.
 - Deliverable: I wrapped up the day with research notes mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2025-08-07 - Day 3: Scope pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to decide what belongs in version 1 and what can wait and make the whole thing feel less half baked.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: I wrapped up the day with feature scope mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.